Artistan/vuejs-range-datepickers/README.md

 ## Live Example
 ---------------
-I have created an [example](https://www.webpackbin.com/bins/-KnG3_HTaCSyKotZI-55) vue webapp (documentation [here](https://github.com/Artistan/vuejs-range-datepickers#readme)), demonstrating this range date selector via simple vue app.
+I have created an [example](https://www.webpackbin.com/bins/-KpBRW5ApXMKlUxne80q) vue webapp (documentation [here](https://github.com/Artistan/vuejs-range-datepickers#readme)), demonstrating this range date selector via simple vue app.

 ## TODOs
 ---------------
-- get feedback!
+- get more feedback!

 ## Contributions
 ---------------
 All contributions are welcome: use-cases, documentation, code, patches, bug reports, feature requests, etc. You do not need to be a programmer to speak up!

+## version changes
+v1.0.0
+ - start date is no longer restricted by end date.
+ - can disable an array of dates `:disable-dates`
+ - defaults to not allow overlapping disabled dates `:no-overlap`
+ - defaults to `:end-plus="1"` which adds this value to end date if the overlapping forces the end-date to change
+ - `:default-disabled-dates` is the datepicker 'disabled' option for both of the range pickers. this allows for setting max (from), min (to), and dates (disabled individual dates)  that can be modified by parent components